 Position title: Ph.D.
-Student; Project Assistant
+Candidate; Project Assistant

 Ehsan Behbahani-Nia joined the Department of Art History of UW–Madison in 2020.
-He has a bachelor’s in architecture from the University of Azad, Tehran, and three master’s degrees related to ancient architecture and archaeology from Strasbourg and Paris, France.
+He holds a bachelor’s in architecture from the University of Azad, Tehran, and three master’s degrees related to ancient architecture and archaeology from Strasbourg and Paris, France.
 His research focuses on ancient building technology, stone-cutting and craftsmanship in the Classical World, as well as in architectural exchanges between Greco-Roman world and Persians, from Archaic through Roman periods.
 He is most impassioned about using architecture as a medium to better understand intercultural relations and connections across ancient Aegean, Mediterranean and Near Eastern worlds.

-Primary Advisor(s): Nicholas D. Cahill
+Nicholas D. Cahill